 An employee with a MBA is in position for quicker promotion to mid-level management and leadership positions.
 Without an MBA, it might require more time and luck to receive major promotions.
 An advanced degree helps your mastery of a subject, and as mentioned before, society values mastery.

 2) You desire to improve your employment options.

 More industries seem to require a master’s degree for entry-level jobs than ever before.
-It’s almost necessary to have a master’s degree for quality work in government, social services, non-profits, teaching, higher ed administration, and other professions.
+It’s almost necessary to have a master’s degree for quality work in government, social services, non-profits, teaching higher ed administration (check out something like an online masters in education), and other professions.
 And, people with graduate school degrees have lower unemployment rates than those with only a bachelor’s degree.

 3) You desire greater financial rewards.

 According to the U.S. Census Bureau, people ages 21 to 64 with an advanced degree earned an annual average salary of $55,242, compared to $42,877 for people with a bachelor’s degree.
 After you pay for the education, a grad school degree can pay for itself and then multiply over a lifetime of earnings.

 4) Your employer encourages it and will pay for it.